This is a fun, tactile art project where tearing paper produces art that makes a great gift for Mother's Day, Father's Day and Valentine's Day!

 Learn about Ikebana, or the Japanese art of flower arranging, with your child while artfully arranging spring flowers!

 In Japan, ozoni is one of the main dishes eaten on New Year's Day.
-Here's how to make this delicious traditional dish with your teen.
+Here's how to make this delicious traditional dish with your child.

 With this activity, kids make their own windsock in the shape of a koi fish using a 2-liter soda bottle and some bright paint.